-- The Gateway to Technology course at the middle school was required for all 8th graders as part of a STEM initiative implemented by the middle school.
-The course was co-taught by the industrial technology instructor, a young woman who recently left the engineering industry to teach, and the math instructor, a young man who coached the girls' basketball team.
-The middle school program sponsored students to attend a summer camp for students in engineering at MCC that focused on increasing the diversity of the engineering program.
-The camp was directed by students of the Society for Women Engineers college chapter. - The PLTW program at the high school was relatively new.
-The courses were taught by the former industrial technology instructor in the old shop facilities that have been partially upgraded.
-When female students who had taken the prerequisite math and science courses for the PLTW sequence were asked why they did not consider taking these elective courses, they explained that they thought that they were just "shop" classes and of no interest to them.
+• The Gateway to Technology course at the middle school was required for all 8th graders as part of a STEM initiative the middle school had implemented.
+The course was co-taught by the industrial technology instructor, a young woman who recently left the engineering industry to teach and the math instructor, a young man who coached the girls basketball team.
+The middle school program sponsored students to attend a summer camp for students in engineering at MCC that was targeted to increasing the diversity of the engineering program.
+The camp was directed by students of the Society for Women Engineers college chapter.

+• The PLTW program at the high school was relatively new.
+The courses are taught by the former industrial technology instructor in the old shop facilities that have been partially upgraded.
+When female students who had taken the prerequisite math and science courses for the PLTW sequence were asked why they did not consider taking these elective courses they thought they were just "shop" classes and of no interest to them.
 They were not familiar with the PLTW curriculum and had not been informed of its content.
 One student indicated that she had asked the guidance counselor about the program and had been discouraged from considering it.

-• The engineering program staff at MCC interviewed the female graduates from the PLTW program from the past 2 years and discovered that they were not aware of the program at MCC.
-Many of the girls indicated that they were told that they must attend a 4-year institution to pursue a degree in engineering and were never offered the community college option for consideration.
+• The engineering program staff at MCC interviewed the PLTW program female graduates from the last two years to discover that they were not aware of the program at MCC.
+Many of the girls indicated that they were told that they must attend a four year institution to pursue a degree in engineering and were never given the community college option for consideration.

-What strategies could SJSD and MCC implement to increase participation of females in either the CISCO Academy/Computer Technology program or the Project Lead the Way Program at the high schools and the pre-engineering program at the community college?
+What strategies could they implement to increase participation of females in either the CISCO Academy/Computer Technology program or the Project Lead the Way Program at the high school and pre-engineering program at the community college?